google/backup-dr-custom-roles/README.md

 ## Google Cloud Backup and DR

-To add these roles, in your Google Console Cloud shell, run these three commands:
+To add these roles, in your Google Console Cloud shell, run these three commands with a user that has the required permissions:

 ```
 curl -o installGoogleCloudBDRRoles.sh https://raw.githubusercontent.com/Actifio/rolepermissions/main/installGoogleCloudBDRRoles.sh